For the next article in this series, click here

 We discussed eggcorns a few months ago in this post, and sometimes they are downright hilarious.
 They generally come up when you are using a cliché, a worn-out expression, or a literary device such as simile, analogy, or metaphor.
 The best way to avoid an eggcorn/malapropism is to avoid the usual and invent some fresh descriptions.
 Use Show instead of Tell, and develop your own voice.

 Love this one.
 Mixing metaphors can happen if you rely too much on overused phrases and don’t take enough time to really think about what you want to say.
 (I recently discussed this here.)
-Developing your own voice, too, will help.
+As with the previous example, developing your own voice, too, will help.

 I don’t mind allusions, but please remember to use one only if you are convinced that most of your readers will understand it.
 Sentences such as “Choosing between John and Mark as a dance partner is like sailing between Charybdis and Scylla” or “I feel as if I’m living in a Kafka novel” are clever, but they’ll leave your audience confused if they have no idea what you are referring to.
 Fit the allusion to the reader.